wsamir2/memory-scramble/README.md

 - [Project Structure](#project-structure)
 - [Git Workflow](#git-workflow)
 - [Team Members](#team-members)

----

 Overview

 **Memory Scramble** is a single-player card game where the player flips face-down cards to find matching pairs.
 The player must match all pairs before the countdown timer reaches zero.
 The game supports configurable board sizes and time limits.

----

 Features

-- **Configurable Board Size** — Set rows and columns (total cells must be even).
+- Configurable Board Size — Set rows and columns (total cells must be even).
-- **Configurable Time Limit** — Choose between 10 and 600 seconds.
+- Configurable Time Limit — Choose between 10 and 600 seconds.
-- **Countdown Timer** — Live timer displayed on screen during gameplay.
+- Countdown Timer — Live timer displayed on screen during gameplay.
-- **Game Over** — Displays a message when the timer reaches zero before all cards are matched.
+- Game Over — Displays a message when the timer reaches zero before all cards are matched.
-- **Win Condition** — Congratulations modal when all pairs are matched.
+- Win Condition — Congratulations modal when all pairs are matched.
-- **Card Flip Animation** — Smooth 3D flip animations with CSS transforms.
+- Card Flip Animation — Smooth 3D flip animations with CSS transforms.
-- **Match/Mismatch Feedback** — Visual glow for matches, shake animation for mismatches.
+- Match/Mismatch Feedback — Visual glow for matches, shake animation for mismatches.
-- **Responsive Design** — Works on desktop and mobile screens.
+- Responsive Design — Works on desktop and mobile screens.
-- **MVC Architecture** — Clean separation of concerns.
+- MVC Architecture — Clean separation of concerns.

----

 Architecture